- Get help

 - Vision, strategy and policy

-Risks are changing rapidly, whether to physical health and safety or to the security of information.
 New threats to information security are being developed every day to attempt to get around the safeguards we have in place.
-We've included the top tips for protecting information below; there are no perfect solutions, but following this advice will reduce the risk.
+We've included some of the top tips for protecting information below; there are no perfect solutions, but following this advice will reduce the risk.

-Ensure your computer and mobile devices are kept up-to-date
+2. Keep your computer and mobile devices up-to-date

 When we visit websites or even just connect to the network, our computers and mobile devices are continually exposed to attacks.
-Perhaps the most important step in keeping your devices safe is to ensure they have the latest security updates and patches installed.
+The most important step in keeping your devices safe is to ensure they have the latest security updates and patches installed.

-- If you are using devices managed by information technology (IT) staff, please check with them to ensure that updates are being installed regularly.
+- If you are using devices managed by IT Services, please check with them to ensure that updates are being installed regularly.

 - If you are responsible for managing your own devices, please check that your operating system (e.g. iOS, Android, macOS, Windows, Linux, etc.) and all software are up-to-date.
 If you are supported by IT staff, we recommend you ask them to manage your devices for increased security.
 Otherwise, we recommend configuring systems to automatically check and install security updates.

-- Enrol your SFU computing account in Multi-Factor Authentication (MFA); MFA will be required for all accounts in 2021.
+- Enrol your SFU computing account in Multi-Factor Authentication (MFA); MFA have been required for all accounts since 2021.

 - Use unique, hard-to-guess passwords for each of your online accounts, including your SFU computing account.

 - Use a different password for your central SFU computing account.
-If you use the same password for other online accounts, we are vulnerable if they have a security breach.
+If you use the same password for other online accounts, the community becomes vulnerable to a security breach.

 - If you suspect a password may have been compromised, change it immediately and never use it again.